DemocracyClub/eco-parser/README.md

 ## Licensing

-The `eco_parser` software is made available under the MIT License.
+The `eco-parser` software is made available under the MIT License.

 Data Parsed from legislation.gov.uk is covered by the [Open Government Licence v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
 Your use of the data should comply with it.